Do You Tamp a Moka Pot?

 - Your Moka pot explodes.
 This is the least likely outcome.
 Most Moka pots are equipped with a pressure release safety valve that makes sure this doesn't happen.
 As the pressure builds up, at some point, the steam pushes the valve open, and the excessive pressure is released into the air.

 Why Do Some Prefer Tamping the Coffee Grounds?

 Even though tamping your grounds in most cases won't improve the taste of your coffee, some people prefer to do it.
 According to some coffee forum users, it will give you a stronger flavor if you do your tamping gently.
 While this can be true in some cases, most coffee experts agree that this is not the right approach.
 As you already saw earlier, tamping your coffee will make it weaker.

 The way the filter and the chamber on top of it are designed is that they require you only to make sure the lid is even so you can close it tightly.
 This means that there is no need for tamping.
 Despite that, some coffee drinkers prefer their coffee tamped, which can be dangerous.

-A middle ground between tamping and no tamping would be to lightly press the coffee grounds with a spoon before closing the Moka pot.
-Another, more subtle approach would be to gently tap the side of the filter against the bottom chamber of the Moka pot, so the coffee inside evens out.
+A middle ground between tamping and not tamping would be to lightly press the coffee grounds with a spoon before closing the Moka pot.
+Another, more subtle approach would be to gently tap the side of the filter against the bottom chamber of the Moka pot, so the coffee inside flattens.

 There are two more reasons why you would consider not tamping your coffee.
 You might think that more grounds could fit in the filter this way, which might make the coffee stronger, but it won't.
 It will actually make it weaker.

 The second reason you might think it is a good idea is that the higher pressure will extract more flavor.
 Again, it won't.
-The water will simply dig channels through the densely packed coffee grounds and extract even less flavor than usual.
+In this case the water will simply dig channels through the densely packed coffee grounds and extract even less flavor than usual.

 What Should You Do if Your Brew Is Too Bland?